by Dr Karen Kirkness, PhD Medical Sciences, MSc Human Anatomy

 Using folding paper to get to grips with invagination is clearly a kinesthetic learning technique.
 You’re making it with your hands.
 But the point of this blog is to emphasise that it pairs well with the phenomenological approach: not only are you learning about the embryo through making a model, you are constructing your own particular version of reality.
 No two models of reality are the same.

-Learn more about the process with me online in my webinar with The Fascia Hub, or become a member of the Fascia Hub to access the video tutorial where I walk you through the steps to make your own multidimensional Flexagon.
+Learn more about the process with me online in my webinar with The Fascia Hub.
+Members of the Fascia Hub can also access the video tutorial where I walk you through the steps to make your own multidimensional Flexagon.

 A fuller version of this blog appears in the Members’ Area.
 Click here to find out more about membership to The Fascia Hub.